GSA/challenges-and-prizes/_all-challenges/1255-open-data-for-good-grand-challenge.md

   #### Total Cash Prize Pool

-  This is a single-phase competition in which a total of $160,000 will be awarded by the Census Bureau and the Environmental Protection Agency (EPA).
-We expect additional monetary and in-kind (non-monetary) prizes to be added by agencies such as the U.S. Department of Health and Human Services (HHS), the National Oceanic and Atmospheric Administration (NOAA), and other entities; so, please refer to this posting regularly for updates.
+  This is a single-phase competition in which a total of $210,000 will be awarded by the Census Bureau and the Environmental Protection Agency (EPA) and the National Oceanic and Atmospheric Administration (NOAA).
+We expect additional monetary and in-kind (non-monetary) prizes to be added by agencies such as the U.S. Department of Health and Human Services (HHS) and other entities; so, please refer to this posting regularly for updates.
 This section describes the prizes available in each category, as well as additional prize opportunities for which any applicant can be considered.

   #### Prize Breakdown